How do I create a Python 3 virtual environment with the Boto 3 library on Amazon Linux 2?

 Install Python 3 for Amazon Linux 2

-1. Connect to your EC2 Linux instance using SSH.
-For more information, see Connecting to your Linux instance using SSH.
+1. Use SSH to connect to your EC2 Linux instance.
+For more information, see Connect to your Linux instance from Linux or macOS using SSH.

 2. Perform a yum check-update to refresh the package index.
 The check-update also looks for available updates.
-Updating other packages shouldn't be required to create the Python 3 environment.
+You don't need to update other packages to create the Python 3 environment.

 [ec2-user ~]$ yum list installed | grep -i python3